m4lky/certificate-authority/README.md

 # Certificate Authority (CA)
-This is a repo that can be used to create your own Certificate Authority and sign certificates
+> This is a repo that can be used to create your own Certificate Authority and sign certificates

-# How to create your own Certificate Authority and sign certificates with it

-> Brief description of what this guide does.

 ---